chrisvargauk/game-gui/README.md

 ---
 Use `gui.addEventListener(EventType, callback);` to register in as many Event Handlers as you like.
+Note: Game GUI instance is available in every Component as `this.gameGUI`.

 ##### "DOMContentLoaded" Event Handler
 `DOMContentLoaded` Event Handler is called after all the Components are rendered the very first time.